rust-lang/unsafe-code-guidelines/reference/src/representation/unions.md

 to keep the option of using non-zero offsets open for the future; whether this is useful depends on what exactly the compiler-assumed invariants about union contents are.

+Even if the offsets happen to be all 0, there might still be differences in the function call ABI.
+If you need to pass unions by-value across an FFI boundary, you have to use `#[repr(C)]`.